v7herman4/COE-TK-AI-Builder-Consumption/README.md

 ![image](https://github.com/v7herman4/COE-TK-AI-Builder-Consumption/assets/89024016/43d60f9f-6fb1-4fe8-9866-4c7b60e61632)

-For additionall analysis, export the list of AI Builder Models for the current environment by clicking on the ellipses and select "Export AiBuilderModels".
+For additionall analysis, export the list of AI Builder Models for the current environment by clicking on the ellipses, select "Export AiBuilderModels" and then click ont he right-arrow for export options.

 ![image](https://github.com/v7herman4/COE-TK-AI-Builder-Consumption/assets/89024016/285a3bc2-0ff3-4850-a00b-2a3b7019ca1f)